 Robert Folsom has covered politics, popular culture, economics and the financial markets for more than 25 years, via print, radio, video and digital content.
 Robert has served as a writer and editor with Elliott Wave International since 1992.
 From 2000 to 2007, his 5-day per week blog on elliottwave.com built an investor readership of some 70,000, who read Robert's unique perspective on everything from media follies to mass psychology to under-reported facts about investing.

-Alyssa Hayden is a graduate of Oregon State University where she studied immigration, language and education.
+Alyssa Hayden is the executive director of the Socionomics Institute.
+She holds a master’s degree in applied cultural anthropology from Oregon State University where she studied immigration, language and education.
 She has served as a writer and editor with Elliott Wave International and the Socionomics Institute since 2008.
-Alyssa authors articles for peer review and manages the institute's communications efforts.

 What does EWI do?